Luke 2 – Jesus’ Birth and Boyhood

 i.
 “The narrative runs as if Mary did these things herself, whence the patristic inference of a painless birth.”
 (Bruce) “That Mary wrapped the child herself points to a lonely birth.”
 (Morris)

 ii.
 When did this happen?
-The date of December 25 is improbable but not impossible; this date was first popularized in the church the fourth century.
+The date of December 25 is improbable but not impossible; this date was first popularized in the church during the fourth century.

 iii.
 Where did this happen?
 In A.D.
 150, Justin Martyr said that the place Jesus was born was a cave in Bethlehem.
 Later (330) under Constantine the Great a church was built over the cave, which many believe is still the most probable place where Jesus was born.